abelsm2/TftpServer/README.md

 A Particle library for TftpServer

 This is a work in progress.
-The library should be functional for TFTP GET requests but the examples do not work yet.
+The library should be functional but the examples do not work yet and you might need to verify the include to SdFat.

 ## Usage